chris-zano/alx-low_level_programming/README.md

 # alx-low_level_programming

-## introduction to c prigramming language
+## introduction to c programming language

 ### In this course, we learn the following concept in c programming language: